hluebbering/gravitational-waves/README.md

 # Gravitational Wave Analysis in Python

-> `GravityPy`: a Python package designed to simulate, detect, and analyze continuous gravitational wave-forms.
+> `GravitationalWaves`: a Python package designed to simulate, detect, and analyze continuous gravitational wave-forms.
 In addition to creating simulations of gravitational waves, the package also takes in observed data for comparison in detection and analysis.

-GravityPy is a Python package for simulating the gravitational waveforms of binary mergers of black holes and neutron stars, computing several properties of these mergers and waveforms, and evaluating their detectability.
-In addition, GravityPy also takes in observed data from gravitational wave detectors to compare data and predict detection rates.
+GravitationalWaves is a Python package for simulating the gravitational waveforms of binary mergers of black holes and neutron stars, computing several properties of these mergers and waveforms, and evaluating their detectability.
+In addition, GravitationalWaves also takes in observed data from gravitational wave detectors to compare data and predict detection rates.